St Clair (SA)

 St Clair lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, the suburb of St Clair's population is estimated at around 2,956 as of Feb 2026.
-This reflects an increase of 322 people (12.2%) since the 2021 Census, which reported a population of 2,634 people.
-The change is inferred from the resident population of 2,729 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 243 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,144 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-St Clair's 12.2% growth since the 2021 census exceeded the state (9.0%), along with the Greater Adelaide, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 87.0% of overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of St Clair (SA) is around 3,514, reflecting an increase of 880 people since the 2021 Census.
+The 2021 Census reported a population of 2,634 in St Clair.
+This growth is inferred from AreaSearch's estimation of the resident population at 3,492 following examination of the ABS's latest ERP data release in June 2025 and an additional 247 validated new addresses since the Census date.
+The resulting population density ratio is 3,738 persons per square kilometer, placing St Clair in the upper quartile relative to national locations assessed by AreaSearch.
+This growth rate of 33.4% exceeds both the state's growth rate of 7.5% and the SA3 area's growth rate since the 2021 Census.
+Overseas migration contributed approximately 87.0% of overall population gains during recent periods, driving this growth.

 Frequently Asked Questions - Population